patternfly/patternfly-elements/.changeset/context-controller-cavalcade.md

 ### Fixes
 - Fixes animation timings in pfe-accordion on browsers which don't support `computedStyleMap`
 - Fixes context styles for slotted CTAs (provided `pfe.min.css` is loaded)
+- Fixes padding in `pfe-band` and simplifies the CSS
 - Restores reload-on-save function to dev server
 - Makes `pfe-clipboard` strictly a colour context consumer
+- Makes `pfe-button` strictly a colour context consumer
+- Makes `pfe-accordion` both a colour context consumer and provider, but makes `pfe-accordion-header` and `pfe-accordion-panel` strictly consumers

 ### New Features: